DarkGhostHunter/Laraguard/README.md

 ];
 ```

 You can disable the generation and checking of Recovery Codes.
-If you do, ensure Users can authenticate by other means, like sending an email with a link to a signed URL that logs him in and disables Two Factor Authentication, or SMS.
+If you do, ensure Users can authenticate by other means, like sending an email with a link to a signed URL that logs him in and disables Two-Factor Authentication, or SMS.

 The number and length of codes generated is configurable.
 10 Codes of 8 random characters are enough for most authentication scenarios.